 Feel free to play around with the ingredients, I think prawns, beef or even salmon would also make great fillings.
 Personally I love the flavours of sweet mango, salty nuts, creamy avocado, crunchy cucumber and shredded chicken combined in these rolls.

 Daikon Radishes make for fantastic wraps as they don’t get soggy or lose their shape so you can pack the rolls full of ingredients and they won’t fall apart in your hands, even a day after making them.

 I made a sauce which closely resembles a peanut satay for serving with the rolls.
 You can spread the sauce on the filling before rolling it up, pour a small amount on top of the rolls (as seen in the top photo) or serve the rolls alongside a bowl of the sauce for dipping.

-These rolls are a perfect summertime appetizer, fresh, light and healthy they will be a big hit at your next barbecue.
+These Daikon Radish Rolls are a perfect summertime appetizer, fresh, light and healthy they will be a big hit at your next barbecue.
 Happy rolling!

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!